siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 If you're ready to try out your own customized smart contract, please read the detailed technical documentation written by our lead developer, JL777: [Mastering CryptoConditions](https://github.com/jl777/komodo/blob/FSM/src/cc/CC%20made%20easy).

+Most developers don't need to design smart contracts on Komodo, but rather, only need to implement existing smart-contracts templates while developing a dApp.
+So don't be discouraged if the technical documentation appears too thick for your level of experience.
+Come to Discord when you have questions.

 ## Learn About BarterDEX and Agama

-Once you purchase our[ dPoW security services and scalability solutions](#secure-this-asset-chain-with-delayed-proof-of-work), you are eligible to add your asset chain to our native atomic-swap powered DEX, [BarterDEX](#komodo-39-s-native-dex-barterdex), and our multi-coin wallet, [Agama](https://komodoplatform.com/komodo-wallets/).
+Once you purchase our [dPoW security services and scalability solutions](#secure-this-asset-chain-with-delayed-proof-of-work), you are eligible to add your asset chain to our native atomic-swap powered DEX, [BarterDEX](#komodo-39-s-native-dex-barterdex), and our multi-coin wallet, [Agama](https://komodoplatform.com/komodo-wallets/).

-You can learn more about both on [docs.komodoplatform.com](https://docs.komodoplatform.com), and we should import some of that documentation here soon.
+You can learn more about both on [docs.komodoplatform.com](https://docs.komodoplatform.com).

 ## Visit Us in Discord